LunaSare/tutorials2021ms/ms.md

 In this paper, we identify the necessity for secondary documentation that should be written down using language that is common to the target audience to facilitate examination, application, and adoption of code by the wider audience.

-We present a series of principles to generate tutorials that improve accessibility of code and documentation.
-We applied these principles to a series of tutorials and vignettes for th eOpen Tree of Life package.
+We present a set of principles to generate tutorials that improve accessibility of code and documentation.
+We applied these principles to a series of tutorials and vignettes for the Open Tree of Life package.

 ## Methods

 ### Principles

-To make documentation of packages more accesible, using the most common language is the best.
+- To make documentation of packages more accesible, using common (informal?) language is the best.
 Explaining computational terms that are needed at the beginning and also throught the text.
+- Create documents that persist and are free for use and reuse, so they are available for the users to go back to them any time they need them, and to be passed on to other users.
+- Use charismatic organisms to make examples
+- Demonstrate errors
+- Demonstrate warnings
+- Help users to not be afraid of errors and warnings, but instead to use them to their advantage (CITE carpentries)
+- Give alternatives on what to do when faced with an error or warning, and demonstrate these alternatives.
+-
 ## Results